YucenXu/AndrewAgile/deployment.md

 # Deployment

-## Cloud instance
+## AWS EC2

-Choose an IaaS provider, for example [AWS EC2](https://aws.amazon.com/ec2/), and create a new Ubuntu instance.

-Connect to the instance and install dependent packages.
+Create a new Ubuntu instance on [AWS EC2](https://aws.amazon.com/ec2/).
+Connect to the instance and install dependencies.

 ```shell
 sudo apt update